rosalindfranklininstitute/rsecon25-observability-primer/README.md

 In line with the factors discussed above, this walkthrough will focus on two of the most prominent use cases for observability:

 - Batch/HPC - software which runs as jobs or pipelines, including workload managers like [SLURM](https://slurm.schedmd.com/) or jobs run on workflow managers such as [Apache Airflow](https://airflow.apache.org/), [Argo Workflows](https://argoproj.github.io/workflows/) or field-specific tools such as [Snakemake](https://snakemake.readthedocs.io/en/stable/) or [Nextflow](https://www.nextflow.io/) in Bioinformatics.
+See the [separate README](Observability-for-batch-workloads.md) for this use case.
 - Cloud - network-accessible software, such as web sites/apps, [REST APIs](https://www.ibm.com/think/topics/rest-apis), or server software.

 There are often different considerations and tooling for observability in these two environments, which we'll cover as we move along.